reactjs/es.react.dev/src/content/learn/manipulating-the-dom-with-refs.md

 Warning: Function components cannot be given refs.
 Attempts to access this ref will fail.
 Did you mean to use React.forwardRef()?
 **(Traducción)**
-Advertencia: A los componentes de función no se les pueden dar refs.
-Los intentos para acceder a esta ref no funcionará. ¿Quisiste decir usar React.forwardRef()?
+Advertencia: Los componentes de función no pueden recibir refs.
+Los intentos de acceder a esta ref fallarán. ¿Querías usar React.forwardRef()?

 </ConsoleBlock>